code-maxxing/SimpleCNN/README.md

 CIFAR-10 Classifier: My First PyTorch CNN

-Built a convolutional neural network from scratch using PyTorch to classify CIFAR-10 images.
+Built a convolutional neural network using PyTorch to classify CIFAR-10 images.
 Implemented a full training pipeline with GPU support, data normalization (transforms.Normalize), and cross-entropy loss.
 The architecture uses two convolutional layers (nn.Conv2d) with ReLU activation and max-pooling, followed by three linear layers -
 The training loop handles DataLoader (as batch iteration) and backpropagation (loss.backward()) to learn.